JamesChiDuong/IIS/README.md

   |We can't stop the program expect we interrupt the program |                            |

   `Example 2:`
   We will use Python scripts decides which operands will be choose.
-We will implement with `addition, subtraction, and multiplicaton` to test with design.
+We will implement with `addition, subtraction, multiplication and division` to test with design.
   - The syntax `additional`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 add
-  - The syntax `additional`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 sub
+  - The syntax `subtraction`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 sub
-  - The syntax `additional`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 mul
+  - The syntax `multiplicaton`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 mul
-  - The syntax `additional`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 div
+  - The syntax `division`: python3 Test_TranAndRecei.py /dev/pts/4 110 101 div

   | TOP MODULE FILE                 |      TEST PYTHON FILE                                      |
   | ---------------                 |     --------------------------------------------------------------------------              |